We want you to better understand some of the conditions and limitations for insurance so you don’t find yourselves in a sticky situation.

 But aside from being dangerous it could also end up really hitting you hard in the pocket.

-Always take notice of signage and act appropriately as ignoring them could make your policy invalid.
+Always take notice of signage and act appropriately as ignoring them could result in a claim not being paid.

-Your policy might cover the theft of items from your vehicle but if you’ve left your car unlocked or valuables clearly on display then it’s likely your policy will be invalidated.
+Your policy might cover the theft of items from your vehicle but if you’ve left your car unlocked or valuables clearly on display then it’s likely your claim will be refused.

 Also, if your car’s unlocked or has the keys in the ignition while unattended and is stolen you’ll also find yourself potentially without a payout.

 Tempted by a spoiler, new alloys or tuned up engine?